KrishangSharma/assignment-react-todo/readme.md

 ### 4. Start the App

-Head into the `server` directory and run `npm run dev`.
+1. Head into the `server` directory and run `npm run dev`.
 If everything was setup correctly, you'll see something like this:

 ![Server running](image.png)

+2. To start the client dev server, head into the client directory by running `cd client` from the root directory.
+3. Then run `npm install` to download all the required packages.
+4. And then run `npm run dev` to start the vite dev server.

 ## Available Routes